MikkelHJuul/wash/README.md

 `wash` is a `bash` script that you can call with a file (or from your file via shebang). `wash` handles command invocation, variables and help-messages.

 ## Usage
+With `wash` the character `_` is a special character variables are expanded to properties that start with `_` and methods are exported when they start with `_`, this is simply a gimmick to make the script work and the properties noticable.
 ### Exporting your method
-its use is fairly simple, given a bash script, any `function` starting with `_` is exported and callable in the reference of `wash` ie.:
+`wash`'s use is fairly simple, given a bash script, any `function` starting with `_` is exported and callable in the reference of `wash` ie.:
 ```bash
 #!/usr/bin/env wash